-Please take a moment to tell us a little about yourself below.
+Welcome to Makerspaces: On the Spot & On a Dime!
+For all participants who are new please take a moment to tell us a little about yourself!
 Who are you?
 Where/what are you teaching?
 What intrigued you to take this course?
 What do you hope to learn?
 How do you hope to use this learning?
 How can we best support you?
-What hobbies/passions do you currently enjoy?
-What social media do you use for your PLN? (and what is… Show more
+What hobbies/passions do… Show more

 Load more items